bbfrederick/stabilitycalc/README.md

 to quickly identify scanner problems, and the individual reports give a good indication of what sort of problem we are having, which in turn helps us troubleshoot much more effectively.

+## Requirements

+Stabilitycalc checks for some of its requirements before running.
+In general, it requires a standard numpy/scipy/matplotlib environment, as well as `nibabel`, `nipype`, `dicom`, `pandas`, and `seaborn`.